Lancaster PA Traumatic Brain Injury Lawyer

 - Change in personality or behavior

 If you are experiencing these difficulties, seek medical assistance immediately, as there may be a more severe head injury requiring attention.
 It is important to treat brain injuries immediately as there could be life altering consequences.
-Our lawyers based in Lancaster, Pennsylvania are members of your community, and they are prepared to bring more than 30 years of experience to bear in order to protect the legal rights of those who have suffered a brain injury or a head injury.
+Our lawyers based in Lancaster, Pennsylvania are members of your community, and have decades of experience protecting the legal rights of those who have suffered a brain injury or a head injury.